Roasted Cauliflower with Whipped Feta

-This whole roasted cauliflower is delicious served with a spicy whipped feta dip.
-This recipe is simple to prepare, and it’s a great low carb appetizer or side dish for any meal!
+This whole roasted cauliflower with spicy whipped feta is a delicious appetizer or side dish.
+This recipe is simple to prepare, and it’s a great low carb addition to any meal!

 When Alex and I were in New Orleans last month, we had dinner at Domenica, a restaurant recommended to me by my friend Julie.
 She said we had to get the cauliflower, so we trusted her suggestion and we were not disappointed!
 We went with Alex’s parents, and everyone at the table raved about how good it was!
 It was hard to believe something so simple could be so tasty, but a whole roasted cauliflower served with a whipped feta cheese turned out to be a fantastic combination.

 As soon as I got home, I knew I had to try to recreate this in my kitchen!
 I loved that the ingredients were simple, and it seemed like a pretty easy recipe to throw together.
-It might not be exactly like the cauliflower from Domenica’s (I have a hunch that theirs contained a lot of butter!), but it’s an easy and delicious appetizer or side dish to serve to your friends and family.
+While this isn’t the exact Domenica roasted cauliflower recipe, it’s the closest I could get in my own kitchen!
+(I have a hunch that theirs contained a lot of butter!)
+But it’s an easy and delicious appetizer or side dish to serve to your friends and family.

 If you’ve never toasted a whole cauliflower, don’t worry!
 It’s really straightforward.
 Remove the leaves and cut the bottom off so that it can sit flat in a casserole dish.
 For this recipe, you’ll want to drizzle it with olive oil.